 Then, continue through movie-famous Manchester-By-The-Sea, Massachusetts, and art-inspiring Rockport, Massachusetts, to Portsmouth, New Hampshire.
 Settled in 1623, Portsmouth’s historic past and cultural strengths make it an attractive destination, as well as being a gateway to New Castle, one of New Hampshire’s smallest towns and home of the Fort Constitution Historic Site.

 After exploring the fort, depart for Maine, where your first stop is Ogunquit, named by the Abenaki tribe, meaning ‘beautiful place by the sea’.
 Enjoy the vintage feel of this town, stroll among quaint buildings or explore the Marginal Way ocean path.

 Your final stop today is long-time shipbuilding centre, Kennebunkport, Maine, located along the Atlantic Ocean and Kennebunk River.
 Check out some of the fine mansions and maybe even stay at one!

 - DRIVE TIME: 144kms: 1 hour 30 mins drive time

 3. Kennebunkport, Maine > Camden, Maine

-When you’ve had your ocean fix, continue north to the historic seacoast city of Portland with its funky galleries, one-of-a-kind shops, diverse restaurants, and many very photogenic lighthouses.
+When you’ve had your ocean fix, continue north to the historic seacoast city of Portland (the Atlantic version that is!) with its funky galleries, one-of-a-kind shops, diverse restaurants, and many very photogenic lighthouses.
 Take time to explore the Arts District and Old Port historic district too.